21TORR/smart-shit/README.md

 ## The Hardware

-### Cloud Model
+### Cloud Box

-The printed box containing the boards is derived from Thingiverse #606055 by mrtial (http://bit.ly/2o5Qejy), repaired to a valid 2-manifold for printing using MakePrintable (http://bit.ly/2o3OLLq) and FreeCad (http://bit.ly/2nTuqFH) and resized to 70%.
+The model for the 3D printed box containing the boards is derived from Thingiverse #606055 by mrtial (http://bit.ly/2o5Qejy), repaired to a valid 2-manifold for printing using MakePrintable (http://bit.ly/2o3OLLq) and FreeCad (http://bit.ly/2nTuqFH) and resized to 70%.

 ### Controller Board